Covid-19 Employer Frequently Asked Questions

 If a group wanted to change their eligibility to include part-time, 20 hours per week, would BCBSKS be able to immediately accommodate?
 A: Employees who are currently eligible and enrolled in coverage as of March 16, 2020 may continue their active coverage, as long as premiums are paid, without working the group's required number of hours for coverage eligibility.
 We are not extending eligibility to include current part time employees or employees not previously working the required number of hours.

 If a member is currently serving their waiting period and has not yet reached their effective date and are temporarily laid off / on furlough due to current events, how would this be handled? (not eligible until they return to work?)
 A: Employees who are currently eligible and enrolled in coverage as of March 16, 2020, or an employee who has been in the process of working in order to meet their company imposed waiting period, may join active coverage at the regularly scheduled effective date.
 As long as premiums are paid, we will allow them to retain that coverage whether they are working the required number of hours or not.
-This policy will be re-evaluated June 30, 2021.
+This policy will be in place until the end of the declared public health emergency or December 31, 2021, whichever comes first.

 What is the policy for temporary relaxation of required number of hours for insurance eligibility?
 A: Employees who are currently eligible and enrolled in coverage as of March 16, 2020 may continue their active coverage, as long as premiums are paid, without working the group's required number of hours for coverage eligibility.
 We are not extending eligibility to include current part time employees or employees not previously working the required number of hours.

 If my business has been shut down due to COVID-19 mandates, what happens to my group?
 Can the business remain enrolled if hours aren't being worked?
 A: Yes, the business may certainly remain enrolled.
 Employees who are currently eligible for coverage, or currently enrolled, may continue their active coverage, as long as premiums are paid, without working the group's required number of hours for coverage eligibility.
 We are not extending eligibility to include current part time employees or employees not previously working the required number of hours.
-This will be re-evaluated June 30, 2021.
+This policy will be in place until the end of the declared public health emergency or December 31, 2021, whichever comes first.

 If a member is filing and receiving unemployment benefits as part of COVID-19, will this impact their policy remaining active?
 A: Employees who are currently eligible and enrolled in coverage as of March 16, 2020 may continue their active coverage, as long as premiums are paid, without working the group's required number of hours for coverage eligibility.
-This will be re-evaluated June 30, 2021.
+This policy will be in place until the end of the declared public health emergency or December 31, 2021, whichever comes first.

 Is there a minimum number of hours required to work weekly, if the 30-hour requirement is not enforced?
 A: No, there is no minimum being enforced.
 Employees who are currently eligible and enrolled in coverage as of March 16, 2020, may continue their active coverage, as long as premiums are paid, without working the group's required number of hours for coverage eligibility.
 We are not extending eligibility to include current part time employees or employees not previously working the required number of hours.

 Will there be a participation number of eligible staff to be enrolled enforced – if so what is the number?
 A: BCBSKS will not be enforcing enrollment participation or quotas at this time.
-We will re-evaluate this policy June 30, 2021.
+This policy will be in place until the end of the declared public health emergency or December 31, 2021, whichever comes first.

 A group wants to change their employee contributions to pay for more of the employee portion of the premium.
 Section 125 sees this as a qualifying event.
 Would BCBSKS support that?
 Would you allow enrollment changes with an employee contribution change?
 A: A group may certainly increase the portion of the premium that they are paying on behalf of the employee.
 However, we will not be accepting enrollment changes due to that change, as this is not a qualifying event.